Semester 1, Academic Year 2023/2024

 Attend a musical concert or any live musical performance, which could be an SSO concert, a musical or an opera, a pop/rock concert, a jazz concert, a Chinese orchestra concert or any concert, performance or event in which the live performance of music is the main focus (this excludes plays or ballet/dance performances).
 Say in your own words how and why you have enjoyed (or not enjoyed) the performance.
 You should include some comments on how and why science and/or technology may have had an effect (positive or otherwise) on your musical experience and why, but the main focus of the essay should be on your personal views of the concert performance.
 The essay should be written from the point of view of a member of the audience, and NOT as one of the performers.

 You may also write about a concert you have recently attended (within the last 3 months).
-This will include concerts during the months of June, July and August 2023.
+This will include concerts during the months of October, November and December 2024.
 The concert should be a formal performance by live performers for an audience lasting at least 45 minutes.
 The concert may be either in an indoor or outdoor venue, and need not be a ticketed fee-paying performance.

 You need not confine your essay to the content of the lectures.
 The essay should express your own opinions, and will be graded on content and writing ability.